nopnop2002/esp-idf-ftpServer/README.md

 This project doesn't utilize card detect (CD) and write protect (WP) signals from SD card slot.

-# Using FAT file system on SDMMC peripheral SDCARD
+# Using FAT file system on SD card with SDMMC Interface

 On ESP32, SDMMC peripheral is connected to specific GPIO pins using the IO MUX.
 __GPIO pins cannot be customized.__